gradosevic/ag-custom-admin/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2.4 =
+This plugin version is ready for WordPress release 3.2, and fully compatible with it.
+Added few new options, and improved plugin stability.

 = 1.2.3 =
 Fixed 'White screen of death' bug, and few other improvements.
 Added colorizer options for widgets.
 Added support for changing admin bar logo with custom image.